Company Set-up and Administration

 - Advise in German language on the appropriate type of company to choose

-- Individually structured Memorandum & Articles according to the client’s specific needs
+- Individually structured Memorandum and Articles according to the client’s specific needs

 - Representation on the ground in Malta during the incorporation process